 "Goalies I've always watched, that didn't even happen for them” said Mackenzie Blackwood.
 “But, you have to take it and be appreciative when it happens.
 Just know it's not going to last forever.”

 "I didn't really have time to sit back and think about it.
 But, the last couple of days here in Binghamton, I had a second to think about it.
 But, you know, you can't be satisfied.
 It's cool it happened, but now you keep trying to build off it and keep going” Blackwood said.

-However, Blackwood’s historic experience in the NHL was short and sweet, the twenty-two year old was sent back to Binghamton on January 19 during New Jersey’s bye-week.
+However, Blackwood’s historic experience in the NHL was short and sweet, the 22-year-old was sent back to Binghamton on January 19 during New Jersey’s bye-week.

 The highs, the lows, finding constant consistency, it's the name of the game.
-But even throughout his ups and downs during the twelve games he's played with New Jersey, he's showing great potential.
+But even throughout his ups and downs during the 12 games he's played with New Jersey, he's showing great potential.